techtricity/swatcher/README.md

 #### Environment

+##### Linux
 Swatcher has been tested and found to work on Ubuntu 16.04, 18.04 and Debian 8.

+##### Windows
+Swatcher has been tested and found to work on Windows 10 using Chrome w/ the aforementioned versions.
+The only peculiarity is I get a ```DevTools listening on ...``` message to the console which does not appear under Linux, but all else functions normally.
+As mentioned above, the path to Chrome has to be in your configuration .ini file - make sure backslashes are used for directories and not the Linux forwardslashes.

+##### MacOS
-I have yet to test under Windows or MacOS, but I do not see any reason why it shouldn't work
+I have yet to test under MacOS, but I do not see any reason why it shouldn't work

 #### Modifications and Enhancements